 As noted earlier, net position may serve over time as one useful indicator of a government's financial condition.
-The assets and deferred outflows of the Town of Seagrove exceeded liabilities and deferred inflows by \$2,818,121 as of June 30, 2019.
-The Town's net position increased by \$919,699 for the fiscal year ended June 30, 2019.
-However, the largest portion, (86%) reflects the Town's net investment in capital assets (e.g. land, buildings, machinery, and equipment).
+The assets and deferred outflows of the Town of Seagrove exceeded liabilities and deferred inflows by \$2,815,803 as of June 30, 2020.
+The Town's net position decreased by \$2,318 for the fiscal year ended June 30, 2020.
+However, the largest portion, (93.23%), reflects the Town's net investment in capital assets (e.g. land, buildings, machinery, and equipment).
 The Town of Seagrove uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the Town of Seagrove's net investment in capital assets is reported net of the outstanding related debt, the resources needed to repay that debt must be provided by other sources, since the capital assets cannot be used to liquidate these liabilities.
-The remaining balance of \$149,678 is unrestricted.
+An additional portion of the Town of Seagrove's net position, \$65,195, represents resources that are subject to external restrictions on how they may be used.